How can I get my rights restored if I’ve been convicted of a felony?

 What is the Presidential Preference Primary and when is it held?

 The Presidential Preference Primary (PPP) is an election in which the political parties select their presidential candidates for the next General Election ballot.
-New legislation in 2013 provided for the date to be the first Tuesday that the rules of the two major political parties provide for without penalty.
+Legislation adopted in 2013 provides for the date to be the first Tuesday that the rules of the two major political parties provide for without penalty.

 How are election dates chosen?